 As well as being good for your circulation, swimming regularly will improve your muscle tone and increase your endurance.
 It may also give you more energy and help you sleep better.

-If you are a seasoned swimmer, aim to swim for 30 minutes, between four times a week and daily.
-If you’re new to it or haven’t done much swimming before, start off slowly with 15 minutes at a time and build up gradually.
+If you were used to swimming before pregnancy, aim for 30 minutes, between 4 times a week and daily.
+If you’re new to it, or haven’t done much swimming before, start off slowly with 15 minutes at a time and build up gradually.

 Some women worry that the chemicals used to disinfect swimming pools could harm their baby, but there is no evidence to suggest that your baby could be at risk.